ehwest/mdn_qms/Quality_Manual/README.md

 Quality Policy

-Example - Every employee accepts responsibility for the quality of our processes and medical devices.
+**Every employee accepts responsibility for the quality of our processes and medical devices.**

 This is achieved by continuously improving designs, implementing efficient procedures, and partnering with suppliers to meet or exceed the expectations of our customers, and satisfy the requirements of our quality system and appropriate regulations.

 5.4 Quality Objectives and Planning